Background pattern

 6. diaper rash.

-• if you have a bacterial infection (such as impetigo or pyoderma, a skin disease that produces pus), viral (such as herpes simplex, herpes zoster, varicella, warts, condyloma acuminatum, and molluscum contagiosum), parasitic, and/or fungal (such as candida or dermatophytes), unless the causes of the infection are also being treated.
+• if you have a bacterial infection (such as impetigo or pyoderma, which is a skin disease that produces pus), viral (such as herpes simplex, herpes zoster, chickenpox, warts, condyloma acuminatum, and molluscum contagiosum), parasitic, and/or fungal (such as candida or dermatophytes), unless the causes of the infection are also being treated.

-• if you have a reaction after receiving a vaccine, or if you have tuberculosis or syphilis (a sexually transmitted disease).
+• if you have had a reaction after vaccination, or if you have tuberculosis or syphilis (a sexually transmitted disease).

-• if the skin is injured or has ulcers.
+• if the skin is wounded or has ulcers.

 • if you are allergic to peanuts or soy because it contains hydrogenated soy phosphatidylcholine.